 Thus, prior to the development of any conservation strategy, it is essential to deepen this parasite-host relationship and address unknown aspects of the Iberian populations, located on the periphery of the naiad’s range, according to the University of Santiago de Compostela.
-The entity also considers it a priority to to assess the efficacy of both species as hoststo identify whether there are differences in the affinity of naiad populations for one or the other at the basin level, testing the success of the cycle in the natural environment o to evaluate the effect of artificial parasitization on the fish welfare.
+The entity also considers it a priority to assess the effectiveness of both species as hosts, identify if there are differences in affinity of naiad populations for one or the other at the basin level, test the success of the cycle in the natural environment or evaluate the effect of artificial parasitization on the well-being of the fish.

 In this sense, this initiative gives continuity to the ex situ strategy of the LIFE Margal-Ulla project, increasing the stock of juveniles, improving cultivation techniques through experimentation and extending its objectives to other basins.